lpanchenko/wwSelenium/README.md

 # Weight Watchers Tests
 ## Prerequisites
 * Installed Visual Studio 2019
-* Downloaded WebDriver for Chrome
+* Installed WebDriver for Chrome.
-You can download browser drivers from below links : https://chromedriver.chromium.org/home
+You can download Chrome driver from the (link)[https://chromedriver.chromium.org/home]
 * Place WebDriver to the local folder, add this folder to the Path variable
 * Installed .Net Core 3.1
 ## Code questions